TamaraShopsin/Bookstore-Nudge/README.md

 ### Who is mapmeld?

 Nick Doiron.
-He helped with the code and is fluent in reverse geocoding.
+He helped with some of the code and is fluent in reverse geocoding.

 Note: "Support Your Local Book Store" poster by Tamara Shopsin.